hyling/kean.github.io/_posts/2017-06-11-introducting-rxnuke.markdown

     .subscribe(onSuccess: { imageView.image = $0 })
     .disposed(by: disposeBag)
 ```

+The first thing that `Nuke.Manager` does when you subscribe to an observable is check if the image is stored in its memory cache.
+If it is the manager synchronously successfully finishes the request.
+If the image is not cached, the manager asynchronously loads an image using an underlying image loader (see `Nuke.Loading` protocol).

 This looks simple enough.
 Now let's see what makes this new addition to Nuke so powerful.